Chicken Crust Pizza

 • Use ground chicken breast.
 Opt for ground chicken breast instead of dark meat for a healthier, lower-fat crust.
 I also find that it will hold the pizza much better.

 • You’ll know the crust is fully cooked once it reaches an internal temperature of 165F.
-Use a meat thermometer to double-check.
+You can use a meat thermometer to double-check, but you should be fine without it, especially once it’s par-baked.

 • Use a non-stick surface.
 I found that the crust sometimes sticks when using the wrong pans or baking sheets.
 I recommend one with a non-stick surface or a generously greased pizza stone.
 I’ve also made this in a cast-iron skillet.